-Wondering how to make Halloween fun in this socially distanced world?
+Wondering how to make Halloween fun in 2021?
 We’ve got the ultimate list of tips and tricks, (or should we say tricks and treats!) of how to make that happen this year.

-Of course, social distancing and other necessary precautions to keep kids and communities safe means Halloween will look a little bit different this season.
+Local and state safety precautions designed to keep kids and communities safe mean Halloween still might be a little bit different this season.
 But that does not mean Halloween is cancelled...far from it!

 Socially distanced Halloween ideas